drorseltzer/doubleuc/readme.md

 First render will occur on connected lifecycle hook.

-Rerender (only the html part) will occur each time an observed attribute has changed.
+Rerender (only the changed parts) will occur each time an observed attribute has changed.

 ### HTML Template Event Listener
 ```html